pakeke-constructor/umg-mod-monorepo/dimensions/final_plan.md

-dimensions.createDimension(dimName) -- creates a new dimension
+dimensions.server.createDimension(dimName) -- creates a new dimension

-dimensions.destroyDimension(dimName) -- destroys a dimension
+dimensions.server.destroyDimension(dimName) -- destroys a dimension

 ```